-We will work within our leave of absence policy and if necessary, with the Trust's occupational health team to ensure staff are provided with appropriate leave and support at a time of bereavement.
+We will work within the Trust Leave of Absence policy and if necessary, with the Trust's occupational health team to ensure staff are provided with appropriate leave and support at a time of bereavement.

 Teachers who are dealing with their own bereavement are encouraged to speak with their line manager about any areas of the curriculum which they feel uncomfortable to teach or want support to teach.